0xseljarida/Inception/NOTES.md

 &nbsp;&nbsp;&nbsp;&nbsp;It can't see where it sits in the host's hierarchy.

-⏰ **`time`** → its own boot and monotonic clock. *(Linux 5.6+)* &nbsp;&nbsp;&nbsp;&nbsp;A container can believe it booted at a different moment.
+⏰ **`time`** → its own boot and monotonic clock. *(Linux 5.6+)* &nbsp;&nbsp;&nbsp;&nbsp;A container reports a different boot time than the host.

 <br>